Who is responsible for the Adventure Park area?

 What is happening with the Discovery Centre?

 The Developer advised that the Discovery Centre “DC” was envisioned and then constructed by the Developer in 2015 as a sales and marketing tool to assist with the pioneering nature of Harmony.
-The Developer has now relocated the DC to the Adventure Park in a central location and will continue to utilize the facility for its originally intended purpose.

 Discussions are underway with the Developer regarding the long term use of the DC for OAH purposes.